minepkg/minepkg/README.md

 ## Features

-* Installs mods from [minepkg](https://minepkg.io/) (with dependency resolution)
+* Installs mods from [minepkg](https://preview.minepkg.io/) (with dependency resolution)
 * Can launch Minecraft
-* Join compatible modded Servers with one command (Installs modpack and launches Minecraft for you)
+* Join compatible modded Servers with one command (Installs modpack and launches Minecraft & joins the server for you)
 * Saves your installed mods in a sharable `minepkg.toml`
   * `minepkg.toml` modpacks can extend other modpacks
 * Publish mods and modpacks to minepkg.io

 ## Installation

+You can read the [installation docs here](https://preview.minepkg.io/docs/install) for more detailed instructions.

 ### Linux & MacOS